NeuralAnnot: Neural Annotator for 3D Human Mesh Training Sets: Experiment

 \subsection{Comparison with previous annotators}

-~ \textbf{3D pseudo-GT fits of datasets with GT 3D pose.} Table~\ref{table:compare_3ddb_3dpose} and Figure~\ref{fig:annot_time_comparison} show that NeuralAnnot requires much less annotation time, while achieving lower direct 3D annotation error than SMPLify-X~\cite{pavlakos2019expressive} on various datasets that provide GT 3D pose.
-The better performance is from the training on entire datasets by considering multiple samples together, while SMPLify-X optimizes their framework on each sample independently.
-Moreover, NeuralAnnot can recover pseudo-GTs from partially missing and noisy GT 3D pose by utilizing image features, as shown in the first row of Figure~\ref{fig:neuralannot_input}, while SMPLify-X cannot as it only utilizes GT 3D pose without the image input.
+As described in Section~\ref{sec:intro}, for the fair comparison, we pick SMPLify-X~\cite{pavlakos2019expressive} as our main comparison target as it is a one-stage annotator like our NeuralAnnot and the most widely used one.
+We additionally compare ours with two-stage annotators, such as SPIN~\cite{kolotouros2019learning} and EFT~\cite{joo2020exemplar}, after changing NeuralAnnot to the two-stage annotator.

-Both SMPLify-X and NeuralAnnot annotate 3D pseudo-GT fits using the GT 3D pose of the dataset.
-We ran both on only one view and uniformly sampled Human3.6M and MPI-INF-3DHP by 5 and 3 frames, respectively, following previous training set protocol~\cite{kanazawa2018end,kolotouros2019convolutional,kolotouros2019learning,moon2020i2l}.
-Therefore, the total numbers of samples of Human3.6M, MPI-INF-3DHP, and InterHand2.6M are 106K, 44K, and 37K, respectively.
-As described in Section~\ref{sec:metric}, the annotation times of SMPLify-X are measured from a quarter of the above number of samples.
-The 2D/3D coordinates of other views can be obtained by applying the camera parameters provided in the dataset.
-We modified SMPLify-X to optimize it to GT 3D poses as the original one does not consider the 3D pose during the optimization, where its modifications are described in the supplementary material.
+\textbf{MoCap datasets annotation using GT 3D joint coordinates.} Table~\ref{table:compare_3ddb_3dpose} shows that NeuralAnnot achieves much lower direct 3D annotation error than SMPLify-X~\cite{pavlakos2019expressive} on various MoCap datasets when the 3D pseudo-GTs are fit to GT 3D joint coordinates like Figure~\ref{fig:overall_pipeline} (a).
+GT 3D meshes are not used for the annotation but used only for evaluation purposes.
+Moreover, NeuralAnnot can recover 3D pseudo-GTs from partially missing and noisy GT 3D joint coordinates by utilizing image features, as shown in Figure~\ref{fig:neuralannot_input} left (a-c), while SMPLify-X cannot as it only utilizes GT 3D joint coordinates without the image input.
+For the comparison, we modified official released codes of SMPLify-X to optimize it to GT 3D joint coordinates as the original one only considers 2D joint coordinates during the optimization.
+Like NeuralAnnot, SMPLify-X optimizes 3D joint rotations, not low-dimensional embedded poses, for the MoCap datasets annotation.
+We describe its detailed modifications in the supplementary material.
+MPVPEs are reported only for datasets that provide GT 3D meshes.